intagaming/video-scripts/token-storage.md

 ### OAuth and token storage

-Let's assume you are the developer of a service like Spotify.
+Let's assume that you are the developer of Spotify.

-If a user of your service is a victim of a token leakage, chances are your service's website has an XSS vulnerability that has caused the tokens to be leaked.
+If an user of your service is a victim of a token leakage, chances are your service's website has an XSS vulnerability that has caused the tokens to be leaked.

-As I've proved to you, the attacker don't have to know the tokens in order to use them.
-If the attacker has XSS attacked your service (Spotify), they could rename the victim's playlist names to something malicious, or delete their playlists, all without knowing the tokens.
+As I've proved to you, the attacker doesn't have to know the tokens in order to use them.
+Suppose the attacker decides to exploit the XSS vulnerability of your service, they could rename the victim's playlist names to something malicious, or delete their playlists, all without knowing the tokens.

 Let's say your service is Facebook instead.
 They could send malicious messages to all of the victim's friends immediately, without snatching the token and send it somewhere.
 The damage is done immediately.

 XSS's malicious scripts can only be run when the browser is running.
 That's true, but next time the victim visits Facebook, the XSS vulnerability is still